Rugby

 NRL scores and standings: National Rugby League ladder

-After 28 weeks of action, the NRL 2023 has been narrowed down to just four teams.
-This weekend, another two will go home, with the Grand Final being set.
-Can the Storm upset the Panthers?
-Will New Zealand make their first Grand Final in 12 years?
-We take a look at the latest NRL standings, and break down the most recent NRL results ahead of week three of the playoffs in 2023.
+After 29 weeks of action, the NRL 2023 has found its two grand finalists.
+This Sunday, a champion will be decided.
+Can the Brisbane Broncos spoil the Panthers three-peat?
+Or will Penrith write themselves down in rugby league history?
+We take a look at the latest NRL standings, and break down the most recent NRL results ahead of the final week of the playoffs in 2023.

-National Rugby League results – playoffs week two
+National Rugby League results – playoffs week three

-Looking at the latest NRL results, here’s how week two of the playoffs panned out last weekend:
+Looking at the latest NRL results, here’s how week three of the playoffs panned out last weekend:

 Who will come out on top this week?